 Paul E. Martin, 45, Senior Vice President, Interim Chief Financial Officer, Principal Accounting Officer and Corporate Controller.
 Mr. Martin has been employed by Charter since March 2000, when he joined Charter as Vice President and Corporate Controller.
-In April 2002, Mr. Martin was promoted to Senior Vice President, Principal Accounting Officer and Corporate Controller and in August 2004 was named Interim co-Chief Financial Officer and in April 2005 was named Interim Chief Financial Officer and will cease being Interim Chief Financial Officer on February 6, 2006, upon appointment of Jeffrey Fisher as the new Chief Financial Officer.
+In April 2002, Mr. Martin was promoted to Senior Vice President, Principal Accounting Officer and Corporate Controller and in August 2004 was named Interim co-Chief Financial Officer and in April 2005 was named Interim Chief Financial Officer.
 Prior to joining us in March 2000, Mr. Martin was Vice President and Controller for Operations and Logistics for Fort James Corporation, a manufacturer of paper products.
 From 1995 to February 1999, Mr. Martin was Chief Financial Officer of Rawlings Sporting Goods Company, Inc. Mr. Martin received a B.S. degree with honors in Accounting from the University of Missouri - St. Louis.